ucalyptus/Pneumothorax-Segmentation-using-Hypercolumns/README.md

 ### This is the submission to a Kaggle competition.
 Thanks to [Sathvik](https://www.kaggle.com/sathvikpai) for his contributions.

-Contributors:
+###  Hacktoberfest 2019 Contributors for this repo

-PedroCisnerosSantana;
+- PedroCisnerosSantana;
-Phaturanganamal;
+- Phaturanganamal;
-Pejasvisoi;
+- Pejasvisoi;
-Pasanjayawickrama;
+- Pasanjayawickrama;
-Pedrohugovm;
+- Pedrohugovm;